A new class of curves generalizing helix and rectifying curves: Introduction

 where $\lambda (s)$ and $\mu (s)$ are some real functions$.$ \end{definition}

-Consequently, when the function $f$ vanish, the Definition \ref{D1} coincide with helix curve definition and if $f$ is non null constant, the Definition \ref{D1} is exactly the definition of rectifying curve.
-Hence, when the function $f$ varies in the set of all integrable functions in arclength $s,$ then the class of $f$-rectifying curves generalize the helix and rectifying curves space.
+Consequently, the Definition \ref{D1} coincides with helix curve or rectifying curve definitions when the function $f$ is a null or a constant, respectively.
+Hence, when the function $f$ varies in the set of all integrable functions, the $f$-position vector $\alpha _{f}$ give an enlarged determination of $ \alpha $ and the class of $f$-rectifying curves present a generalization of helix and rectifying space curves.